PelionIoT/mbl-docs/Docs/introduction/licensing.md

 * `license.manifest`: all the system packages installed in the file system for that image.
 * `image_license.manifest`: the binary files that have been put in the disk image.

-These license files are bundled with any disk image binary supplied by Arm.
+These license files and full source code are bundled with any disk image binary supplied by Arm.

 ## GPLv3 statement